-PEAC members support, encourage and enhance parent engagement at the Board level in an effort to improve student achievement and well-being.
+PEAC members support, encourage and enhance parent engagement at the Board level to help improve student achievement and well-being.
 They represent the collective voice of parents who have children attending public schools in York Region.

 What are the membership expectations?

-Members are expected to attend a minimum of five meetings each year in person or virtual (to be determined), and are encouraged to participate on PEAC sub-committees.
+Members are expected to attend a minimum of five meetings each year and are encouraged to participate on PEAC sub-committees.

 How to apply?